 The world of white gold gets more complicated since there are multiple options.
 The main points to consider when choosing between white gold alloys are metal allergies, color preference and maintenance.

 Like rose gold, the color of white gold is attributed to the other metals in the mix.
 In traditional white gold alloys, nickel is used as a bleaching agent to deplete the yellow color of the gold.

 This alloy still appears slightly yellow and is commonly rhodium plated.
 Most commercial white gold jewelry has this layer of rhodium plating.
 While it gives the surface of the metal a bright white color, it eventually wears off.
 This plating usually needs to be reapplied every 1 to 2 years, but depending on the wearer’s body chemistry and wearing habits it could be as frequently as every 6 months.

 In addition to the pesky maintenance of rhodium plating, nickel reactions are the most common metal allergy.
-It is due to these two big factors, that I prefer not to work in nickel white gold unless specifically requested.

 In these alloys of white gold, the precious metal palladium is used as the bleaching agent to deplete the yellow color of the gold along with silver and copper.